Do you want more information and pricing?

 - BWC 55 light with angle for negative load

-The system consists of two parts:
+The system consists of several parts:

 All parts are made of steel S355, and hot-dip galvanized.